 1. Tuesday is a quiet day.
 My wife Anne would be around for part of the day, but the kids would never be home unless it was an extended holiday break or they were ill.
 I could get at least 4 hours of footage filmed without distraction or disruption.

 2. Tuesday is early in the week.
 I can film on Tuesdays and begin post-production to have a weekly video posted on YouTube by Friday.
 I am able to do Facebook Live shows on that day and can incorporate them into the weekly digest email I send out every Thursday known as The Dailies.

 3. I want to optimize how I handle administrative tasks.
 Giving them a single day wasn’t working any longer.
 It wasn’t reasonable for me to only handle those types of tasks once per week.
 I also found that Tuesdays are my least productive days.
 When using my ZEI° (made by the folks at Timeular), I found that most of my short entries were on Tuesdays while my longer entries were on Wednesdays, Thursdays, and Fridays.
 I think that has a direct correlation to how often I was switching tasks and task modalities on my now-defunct Administrative Day.

 Even though administrative tasks are the bane of my existence, I recognize they need to be dealt with regularly.
 Since I determined that having them fall under a single Daily Theme wasn’t working, I needed to come with a way to make sure they still had my attention throughout the week.
 So I decided to take stock of other types of tasks that needed to be done consistently as well so I could try to craft them as Horizontal Themes going forward.

-In order to properly do this, I decided to look at The 5 Categories of Mode-Based Worksheet that I’ve created.
+In order to properly do this, I decided to look at The 5 Categories of Mode-Based Work that are an integral part of my TimeCrafting methodology.
 If you’re unfamiliar with these categories, they are: